Graduate Certificates in Integrative Medicine and Nutrition and Lifestyle Medicine

 Graduate Certificate in Integrative Medicine

-Formulate integrative care plans that combine evidence-based and patient-centered practice with the George Washington University’s Graduate Certificate in Integrative Medicine.
+Formulate integrative, whole-person care plans through an evidence-based, patient-centered approach with the George Washington University’s Graduate Certificate in Integrative Medicine (INTM).

-To complete the integrative medicine certification, you’ll study therapeutic methods to help you reinvent patient care, shifting it toward a personalized, therapeutic paradigm.
-Gain insights into integrative medicine approaches through online coursework as you learn from seasoned clinicians who practice in the INTM field.
+To complete the INTM Graduate Certificate, you’ll study therapeutic methods to help you reinvent patient care, shifting it toward a personalized, therapeutic paradigm to support health and wellness.
+Gain insights into the integrative medicine approach through online coursework as you learn from seasoned clinicians who practice in the field.

-Emerge ready to incorporate INTM into your current or future role as a physician or in acupuncture, chiropractic care, nutrition, and more.
+Emerge ready to incorporate an integrative, evidence-informed approach into your current or future role as a clinician or health professional.

-Apply foundational nutrition knowledge to innovative lifestyle medicine to provide effective patient care with the George Washington University’s Graduate Certificate in Integrative Nutrition & Lifestyle Management.
+Apply foundational nutrition knowledge through innovative lifestyle medicine to improve the well-being of your patients with the George Washington University’s Graduate Certificate in Integrative Nutrition & Lifestyle Medicine (IN&LM).

-The program is compiled of coursework built on the same key INTM concepts defined in the MSHS in Integrative Medicine program.
-With instruction from industry experts, you’ll advance your professional capabilities with expertise in biochemistry, nutritional immunology, nutrition diagnosis and intervention, and more.
+The IN&LM program is compiled of the same coursework, built on the key integrative medicine concepts, as the INTM MSHS Programs.
+With instruction from industry experts, you’ll advance your professional capabilities with expertise in nutrition assessment, diagnosis, and intervention; nutritional biochemistry and immunology; and more.

-You’ll learn to evaluate and advise patients on behavioral changes and appropriate lifestyle and personalized medicines to make positive impacts in their lives while diminishing non-communicable, chronic diseases such as type II diabetes, obesity, and heart disease.
+You’ll learn to work with patients on behavioral changes including appropriate, personalized lifestyle interventions to make positive impacts in their lives while diminishing non-communicable, chronic diseases including metabolic syndrome.

-Emerge ready to incorporate INTM into your current or future role in nutrition, lifestyle management, and more.
+Emerge ready to incorporate INTM into your current or future role in nutrition, lifestyle medicine, and more.

 Who Is the Ideal Student for This Program?